 Never mind we still took a dip in the Pacific Ocean before a half-an-hour bus trip back to the city.
 In fact you should stay longer at Coogee, which is a pretty place.

 The Bondi to Coogee coastal walk is a part of a longer Eastern Beaches Coastal Walk.
-The Eastern Beaches walk goes further south so you can continue walking if you wish.
+The Eastern Beaches walk goes further south so you can continue walking for almost as long you like.

-The Bondi to Coogee coastal walk is a popular walk amoung Australians as well as tourists and there are always lots of people walking during the summer months.
-But even in autumn you can enjoy the great Sydney ocean scenery and the beaches!
+The Bondi to Coogee coastal walk is a popular walk with Australians and tourists like ti too.
+So there are always lots of people walking during the summer months.
+But as you know the Australian climate is nice round the year so it’s always a good time to enjoy Sydney’s eastern shores.